 Buying matching sets including a wardrobe, chest of drawers and bedside table to match your bed will give your room a smart, co-ordinated look; for a more relaxed, eclectic look, choosing non-matching, antique and even upcycled pieces to fit the space.

-- Find out more about choosing bedroom furniture
+Find out more about choosing bedroom furniture in our advice feature.

 A standard double wardrobe will have a rail and either drawers below, or a shelf above.
 However, a wardrobe with a little more flexibility in the design will mean you can set it up as you like.
 Some have the option of added shelves, or two rows of hanging rails, which can be preferable if you don't have lots of long clothes such as dresses.